South Heighton Bonfire Society

 Saturday 11 November

 The procession will form up near the Flying Fish in Denton, moving off at approximately 6.30pm.
-We will then proceed along the procession route until we get to the Hampden Arms where we will stop for a short period before reforming and carrying on down the hill to the fire site at South Heighton recreation ground.
+We will then march along the procession route until we get to the Hampden Arms where we will stop for a short period before reforming and carrying on down the hill to the fire site at South Heighton recreation ground.
 Fireworks will go off at approximately 8pm.

 - Adults (18+) £5 – accompanied under 18s free (up to 3 per family)